 - Check out Burlington City Arts Center: Part gallery, part art education center, Burlington City Arts features rotating exhibits, classes, and open studio time.

-- Go Climbing at Petra Cliffs: This indoor climbing facility in Burlington appeals to every type of climbers, even folks that have never done it before.
-Great for kids and adlts.
+- Go Climbing at Petra Cliffs: This indoor climbing facility in Burlington appeals to every type of climber, even folks that have never done it before.
+Great for kids and adults.

 - Visit Get Air Trampoline Park: Visiting Burlington with kids?
 Get Air in Williston is one of the best ways for them to burn off energy indoors.
 Not only does Get Air have thousands of square feet of trampolines, but they’ve also got foam pits, slack lines, and special events.

 A winter weekend in Brattleboro is the perfect escape for city dwellers.
 It’s just three hours from Boston and four from NYC, plus it’s one of the few towns in Vermont with an Amtrak station, so you can easily plan a car-free adventure.